wistia/wistia-open-docs/_posts/data-api.md

 **Notes:**

-* You can only have 1 set of captions for each video.
-Support for multiple captions will be added later.
 * Captions API only supports JSON.
 * **<language-code>** denotes which language to get captions for and it should conform to [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2).